The 8 EV myths everyone should stop believing

 Myth #7: Battery swapping is the best way to transition to zero emission cars and vans

 We’ve heard on the grapevine that battery swapping – that is, replacing a depleted battery in an EV with a fully charged one - is the way forward.
-While the concept sounds great, there are multiple limitations that mean it’s unlikely to lift off anytime soon…
+While the concept sounds great, there are multiple limitations that mean it’s unlikely to lift off significantly anytime soon.

 - Battery swapping poses various technological challenges when it comes to standardising batteries between models and makes

-Myth #8: There are too many different sockets on EVs so drivers can’t charge at any charge station
+Myth #8: There are too many different different types of connectors on EVs so drivers can’t charge at any charge station

 There’s no denying that the charging infrastructure has been a challenge for the EV evolution up until this point.
 Different – and sometimes competing – charging infrastructure has slowed the UK’s electrification journey, but standardisation is now well on its way.

-- Government legislation now ensures all new and replacement public charge stations must offer standard connectors
+- Government legislation from 2017 ensures all new and replacement public charge stations must offer standard connectors

 - This means the vast majority of EVs can charge on the entire UK public charging network